Michael Karmis SOMP PhD Fellowship Award

 Deadlines

-November 1: Due date for submission of applications
+January 15: Due date for submission of applications

-February 1: Award Committee submits recommendation to SOMP Council
+March 1-5: Award Committee submits recommendation to SOMP Council

-February 15: SOMP Council notifies award recipient
+March 15: SOMP Council notifies award recipient

-June/July: Recipient recognized at SOMP AGM
+July: Recipient recognized at SOMP AGM 2026

-2023-2024 Award Committee
+2025-2026 Award Committee

-• Assoc.
-Prof. Emily Sarver, Virginia Tech, USA, Coordinator
+• Prof. Emily Sarver, Virginia Tech, USA

 • Prof. Elisabeth Clausen, RWTH Aachen, Germany